 The CTL is here to help!

 Looking to develop scaffolded authentic assignments for your course?
 Want to know more about designing assignments that incorporate AI Tools?
-Have questions about your digital transparency course policies?
+Have questions about digital transparency in your course policies?
 The CTL is here to help – email CTLFaculty@columbia.edu to schedule a 1-1 consultation!

 Resources and References